voxel51/fiftyone/docs/source/teams/teams_plugins.rst

 - Ensure Python is installed

-- Install Apache Airflow // @todo: add link
+- Install `Apache Airflow <https://airflow.apache.org/docs/apache-airflow/stable/installation/index.html>`_ on the VM

 - Install the same version of FiftyOne as the instance of FiftyOne which queued the operation